ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 end
 ```

 Press **Play** to see if your `else` statement works.
 The switch should now rotate up when first interacted with, then down on your second interaction with it.
-However, we still need to turn off the light when the light switch is turned off.
+However, you still need to turn off the light when the light switch is turned off.

 ## Turning the Light Off